 |Monday to Friday 8am – 8pm||1300 806 258||Get Healthy Coaching Service|

-- who are opioid dependent and want to know more about what is available for them or
+are opioid dependent and want to know more about what is available for them; or

-- are having issues with their opioid pharmacotherapy treatment and need information or assistance;
+are having issues with their opioid pharmacotherapy treatment and need information or assistance; or

-- or want to know more about the system of opiate treatment in NSW;
+want to know more about the system of opioid treatment in NSW; or

-OTL also maintains a central register of complaints and concerns about opiate treatment and providers and ensures NSW Health hears your issues to help improve opioid pharmacotherapy treatment in NSW.
+OTL also maintains a central register of complaints and concerns about opioid treatment and providers and ensures NSW Health hears your issues to help improve opioid pharmacotherapy treatment in NSW.